cobbzilla/mobiletto-orm/README.md

         # this field can only be set upon creation
         # updates to this field will be silently ignored
         updatable: false

+        # when creating a new object, use this default value if myExampleField is empty
+        default: 'Some-Default-Value'
     }

     myExampleStringField: {